 Fall is one of my favorite times of year.
 I love the changing of the leaves, the slight crispness to the air, and of course all of the wonderful goodies that come with the season!!
 I mean pumpkin pie to apple cider, I seriously can't get enough of it all.

 One of my favorite fall treats is toasted pecans.
-I was introduced to them by my mother-in-law, who was lucky enough to have grown up with a huge pecan tree in her front yard and has been making them since she was a kid (with her mom).
+I was introduced to them by my ex wife's mother, who was lucky enough to have grown up with a huge pecan tree in her front yard and has been making them since she was a kid (with her mom).
 I'm not sure words can describe how amazing they were the first time I tried them, but I do remember fire works going off in my mind!

 The process is simple, but it takes a watchful eye and a lot of testing.
 The big thing to remember, pecans can go from perfect to burned in literally a couple of minutes.